395px

 I kiss the hands

-Of the Inca Viracocha
+Of Inca Viracocha

 Because he invented corn